Christopher Riley

 Christopher Riley (born 1967) is a British writer, broadcaster and film maker specialising in the history of science.
 He has a PhD from Imperial College, University of London where he pioneered the use of digital elevation models in the study of mountain range geomorphology and evolution.
-He makes frequent appearances on British television and radio, broadcasting mainly on space flight, astronomy and planetary science and was Visiting Professor of science and media at the University of Lincoln between 2011 and 2021.
+He makes frequent appearances on British television and radio, broadcasting mainly on space flight, astronomy and planetary science and was visiting professor of science and media at the University of Lincoln between 2011 and 2021.

 Education

 Riley went to school in Cambridge, where he grew up.
-He studied geology at the University of Leicester for his first degree and completed his PhD at Imperial College, University of London in the mid 1990s.
+He studied geology at the University of Leicester for his first degree and completed his PhD at Imperial College, University of London in the mid-1990s.

 Career

 Riley is a veteran of two NASA astrobiology missions (Leonid MAC) from 1998 and 1999 – reporting on their progress for BBC News.
-He co-presented the BBC's live coverage of the 1999, 2001 and 2015 solar eclipses, and has fronted their astronomy magazine show Final Frontier, their cosmology series Journeys in Time and Space, and their live All Night Star Party – a co-production with the Open University.
+He co-presented the BBC's live coverage of the 1999, 2001 and 2015 solar eclipses.

+He wrote and presented the BBC TWO astronomy magazine show Final Frontier, BBC TWO's live All Night Star Party – both co-productions with the Open University and the BBC FOUR cosmology series Journeys in Time and Space.

 In 2006 he wrote and presented BBC Radio 4's cosmology series The Cosmic Hunters.
 Other documentaries he's written and presented for BBC Radio 4 include Save the Moon (2014) and For All Mankind (2012).

 Behind the camera he has written and directed more than 50 films for the BBC's classic science magazine show Tomorrow's World and was a producer and director on series six of Rough Science.

 In 2004 he produced the BBC's two-part drama documentary Space Odyssey: Voyage to the Planets.
 He was the science consultant on the BBC's remakes of their science fiction cult classics A for Andromeda (2006) and The Quatermass Experiment (2005).
 He directed and produced on the feature documentary film In the Shadow of the Moon, which premiered at the 2007 Sundance Film Festival, where it won the World Cinema Audience Documentary Award.
 The film was released in the US and Europe during the autumn of 2007.

 Riley directed on the spinoff six-part series Moon Machines for the Discovery Channel in 2008, which celebrated the 400,000 engineers who'd made the Moonshots possible.
 The series aired in the US and the UK in June that year.

 During the making of In the Shadow of the Moon, Riley rediscovered the only surviving 35mm print of the complete version of NASA's original Apollo 11 documentary film Moonwalk One which had been stored under the film's director Theo Kamecke's desk since it was made.
 With NASA's blessing, the pair worked to restore and remaster the feature film and re-released it in time for the 40th anniversary of the flight of Apollo 11 in July 2009.